-Wingate, Russotti, Shapiro & Halperin, LLP, partner Frank J. Lombardo obtained an $11.76 million verdict in Queens County for a Union Local No. 1 journeyman plumber.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP, attorney Frank J. Lombardo obtained an $11.76 million verdict in Queens County for a Union Local No. 1 journeyman plumber.
 On August 19, 2015, the plaintiff was installing drainage piping to a water pump in the mechanical room at 30 Rockefeller Center when he was struck by a falling 4-inch copper pipe, weighing approximately 20 pounds, and a 30-40-pound bucket of tools.

 Prior to trial, Frank was successful in obtaining summary judgment pursuant to Labor Law §240 (1) due to the defendants’ failure to properly secure the materials and equipment that fell from a height.
 It was alleged that as a result of being struck by the unsecured falling objects, the plaintiff sustained a herniated disc at the L3-4 level with nerve root entrapment requiring a lumbar laminectomy and discectomy, posterolateral fusion, and segmental pedicle fixation.
 In addition, the plaintiff also sustained a left-knee injury, requiring a surgery to remove inflammation and scar tissue.